How can I take part in this program?

 You will be selected to participate in TRIEC Mentoring Partnership because you expressed an interest in being mentored, and because you meet the eligibility criteria for the program.
 (See below)

 What are the criteria for taking part in this program?

-- Have lived in Canada for less than five years;
+- Have lived in Canada for fewer than five years

-- Have post-secondary qualifications equivalent to a College or University degree;
+- Have a post-secondary education equivalent to a university degree or college diploma

-- Have a minimum of two years of international work experience in your profession;
+- Have a minimum of two years’ international work experience in their profession

-- Are currently unemployed or underemployed (i.e. you are not working in your field of expertise)
+- Be currently unemployed or underemployed (i.e., not working in their field of expertise)

 What's my role as a mentee in the program?